CWood-sdf/banana.nvim/README.md

 > This project is still in early development.
 > Expect breaking changes and bugs, and please report any issues you encounter.

+> [!INFO]
+>
+> If there is a css/html feature that is not currently implemented, please submit an issue and it should probably be implemented within a few days

 ## Example

 This is the banana hello world: